Summary

 1. To collect blood and tissue specimens for future translational science studies.
 For instance, to examine how germline and somatic genetic variants, such as TP53, CDKN2A, PIK3CA, PTEN, NFE2L2, and KEAP1, may influence cisplatin-related efficacy and toxicity, and to assess the effect of regular nonsteroidal anti-inflammatory drugs (NSAIDs) use and genomic activation of PIK3CA (mutation or amplification) or loss of PTEN, the negative regulator of PI3K, on disease-free survival or overall survival.

-ARM II: Patients undergo radiation therapy over 5 fractions a week for a total of 33-35 fractions in the absence of disease progression or unacceptable toxicity.
-Patients also receive low-dose cisplatin IV once a week (QW) during radiation therapy in the absence of disease progression or unacceptable toxicity.
+ARM II (NON-OROPHARYNGEAL CANCER [OPC]/p16-NEGATIVE OPC group and p16-NEGATIVE OPC/CANCER OF UNKNOWN PRIMARY [CUP] group): Patients undergo radiation therapy over 5 fractions a week for a total of 33-35 fractions in the absence of disease progression or unacceptable toxicity.
+Patients also receive cisplatin IV once a week (QW) for 7 weeks during radiation therapy in the absence of disease progression or unacceptable toxicity.

 Keywords

-Advanced Head and Neck Squamous Cell Carcinoma, Advanced Hypopharyngeal Squamous Cell Carcinoma, Advanced Laryngeal Squamous Cell Carcinoma, Advanced Oropharyngeal Squamous Cell Carcinoma, Squamous Cell Carcinoma of Unknown Primary, Carcinoma, Squamous Cell Carcinoma, Squamous Cell Carcinoma of Head and Neck, Cisplatin, 1,2-diaminocyclohexaneplatinum II citrate, Quality-of-Life Assessment, Radiation Therapy
+Advanced Head and Neck Squamous Cell Carcinoma, Advanced Hypopharyngeal Squamous Cell Carcinoma, Advanced Laryngeal Squamous Cell Carcinoma, Advanced Oropharyngeal Squamous Cell Carcinoma, Clinical Stage III HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8, Clinical Stage IV HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8, Stage III Cutaneous Squamous Cell Carcinoma of the Head and Neck AJCC v8, Stage III Oropharyngeal (p16-Negative) Carcinoma AJCC v8, Stage IV Cutaneous Squamous Cell Carcinoma of the Head and Neck AJCC v8, Stage IV Oropharyngeal (p16-Negative) Carcinoma AJCC v8, Carcinoma, Squamous Cell Carcinoma, Squamous Cell Carcinoma of Head and Neck, Oropharyngeal Neoplasms, Cisplatin, 1,2-diaminocyclohexaneplatinum II citrate, Computed Tomography, Magnetic Resonance Imaging, Positron Emission Tomography, Quality-of-Life Assessment, Radiation Therapy, radiation therapy, every 3 week cisplatin

 Eligibility